mechyai/RL-BCA/README.md

 The <ins>actuation function</ins> should encapsulate any sort of control algorithm (more than one can be created and linked to unqiue calling points, but it's likely that only one will be used as the entire RL algorithm.
 Using the 'agent' object attributes to collect state information, a control algorithm/function can be created by the user and then passed to this method.
 This function should return a dictionary (???) of the actuator variables (key) and set values (value).
 Using a decorator function, this actuation function will automatically be attached to a base callback function and the defined calling point.
 The rest of the arguments are also automatically passed to the base-callback function to dictate the update frequency of state data and actuation.
 This means that data collection or actuation updates do not need to have every timestep.

- ***Note*** *: if you wish to just use callback functions just for data collection, pass `None` (???) for the actuation function.
+ ***Note*** *: if you wish to just use callback functions just for data collection, pass `None` (???) for the actuation function.*

  ***Warning*** *: EMS data (and actuation) can be updated for each calling point (and actuation function) assigned for a single timestep, you may want to avoid this and manually only implement one state update per timestep.
 Otherwise, you will screw up zone timestep increments (???) and may accidently be collecting data and actuating multiple times per timestep.*

 The diagram above represents the simulation flow.
 An understanding of calling points and when to collect data or actuate is crucial - Please see the EMS Application Guide for more information on calling points.
 The default callback function can include a user-defined actuation function(s) (RL algorithm) and several other parameters.
 This is to all be defined in the Calling Point & Actuation Function dictionary.

    - calling point at which the value tuple will be implemented
    - the dictionary value must contain:
    - an actuation function (or None) which returns a nested list of actuator variables and their desired value to be set
-   - True/False of whether or not the state should be updated at this calling point for a given timestep (it is recommended that this only be done once per timestep, so be carefull if implmenting multiple callbacks per timestep)
+   - True/False of whether or not the state should be updated at this calling point for a given timestep (it is recommended that this only be done once per timestep, be              carefull if implmenting multiple callbacks per timestep)
    - frequency of timesteps when the state space should be updated.................

 **TIPS**: